God of War (franchise): PlayStation 4 and PlayStation 5

 Santa Monica began work on the fifth main installment in 2014, which was confirmed by the returning Cory Barlog at the first annual PlayStation Experience on December 6 that year.
 The official announcement came at the 2016 Electronic Entertainment Expo (E3) with a gameplay demo, which also confirmed that Barlog had returned to the series as game director.
-The game was deliberately titled God of War with no numeral or subtitle because although it is a continuation of the series, "we [reimagined] everything."
+The game was deliberately titled God of War with no numeral or subtitle because although it is a continuation of the series, "we [reimagined] everything".
 Other mythologies were also considered for the new setting, but Norse was picked to keep the focus on Kratos; there was also consideration to use a different protagonist, but it was decided to keep Kratos as he "is intrinsically tied" to the series.
-In adapting the Norse myths, Barlog said there were so many different translations and interpretations, and just like they did with Greek mythology in the previous games, they found ways to parallel path things from the myths to fit their story.
+In adapting the Norse myths, Barlog said there were many different translations and interpretations, and just like they did with Greek mythology in the previous games, they found ways to parallel path things from the myths to fit their story.
 Most of the development team that worked on the original God of War worked on the new installment.
 They claimed that they matched the new gameplay with the same level of accessibility as the previous installments.
 Some gameplay characteristics found in the previous installments were cut, such as jumping, swimming, and instant-death platforming challenges; these were cut due to the camera being closer to Kratos.
 Although Ascension had introduced multiplayer to the series, the team dropped the mode to focus on the single-player experience.
 The Leviathan Axe was chosen as Kratos' new main weapon because the developers wanted a more grounded direction for the game.
 Although the game never reaches this number, the enemy count was increased to be able to support up to 100 enemies on-screen; God of War III and Ascension could do up to 50.
-Although the game was built for the standard PlayStation 4, Barlog confirmed that it would "benefit from the power" of the PlayStation 4 Pro; an updated version of the PlayStation 4 that can render games in 4K resolution and was released a few months after God of War was announced.
+Although the game was built for the standard PlayStation 4, Barlog confirmed that it would "benefit from the power" of the PlayStation 4 Pro; an updated version of the PS4 that can render games in 4K resolution and was released a few months after God of War was announced.
 The game's story was estimated to take 25–35 hours to complete, which is significantly more than the previous four main installments, which each took an average of 10 hours to complete.
-As part of Sony's larger efforts to port their first-party exclusive games to Windows, Santa Monica Studio announced in October 2021 that God of War would be released for Windows on January 14, 2022, with support for graphics options.
+In February 2021, three months after the launch of the PlayStation 5, which is backwards compatible with PS4 games, Santa Monica released a patch to further enhance the playing experience of God of War on the PS5.
+As part of Sony's larger efforts to port their first-party exclusive games to Windows, Santa Monica announced in October 2021 that God of War would be released for the platform on January 14, 2022, with support for graphics options.
 This in turn marked the first main entry in the series to release on a non-PlayStation platform.